 Contest to replace Boris Johnson begins, opponents demand he goes now

-The jostling to choose his successor - a process that could take weeks or even months - is underway with senior figures and some lesser known members of parliament (MPs) expected to throw their hat in the ring

-As many as a dozen candidates were on Friday eyeing up replacing Boris Johnson as British prime minister who is quitting after his Conservative Party turned on him, as opponents said they wanted him out of Downing Street immediately.
+As many as a dozen candidates were on Friday eyeing up replacing Boris Johnson as British prime minister after he was forced to quit by his own party, with opponents saying they want him out of Downing Street immediately.

-Johnson said on Thursday that he would step down as Conservative leader and British premier following resignations by more than 50 government ministers, and many of his lawmakers telling him they wanted him out of office.
+Johnson said on Thursday that he would step down as Conservative Party leader and British premier following resignations by more than 50 government ministers, and many of his lawmakers telling him they wanted him gone. r

 The jostling to choose his successor - a process that could take weeks or even months - is underway with senior figures and some lesser known members of parliament (MPs) expected to throw their hat in the ring.